apokrif6/apokrif6.github.io/_posts/2025-01-19-how-to-specify-toolchain-version.md

 - Unreal Engine explicitly bans certain toolchain versions due to known issues.

-While the default configuration is sufficient for most cases, there may be situations where compiler issues or other engine-related problems require you to specify a different toolchain version.
 One of those issues is communicated by `UnrealBuildTool` when you try to compile the project:
 ```
 ERROR: UnrealBuildTool has banned the MSVC 14.32.31326-14.32.31328 toolchains due to compiler issues.
 Please install a different toolchain from the Visual Studio installer